The fuel cell technology

 HT PEM stands for High Temperature Proton Exchange Membrane, and the technology is characterised by simple heat management and a minimum balance of plant components which in turn reduces the parasitic losses to run the system.
 The simple system design enables a high total system power density.

 Methanol reforming is a relatively simple process that converts a mix of methanol and water into a hydrogen-rich gas.
-Before the reforming can take place the fuel needs to go from liquid to gas form by evaporation, a process that requires energy and in a generic system would mean using primary fuel, leading to lower efficiency.
+Before the reforming can take place, the fuel needs to go from liquid to gas form by evaporation, a process that requires energy and in a generic system would mean using primary fuel, leading to lower efficiency.
 In the combination with HT PEM, the waste heat is of sufficient temperature to drive this process, meaning an energy-free process that leads to superior overall efficiency.

 The fundamental chemical process which takes place in the reformer is: